twbs/icons/README.md

 ## Adding SVGs

-Icons are typically only added by @mdo, but exceptions can be made.
+Icons are typically only added by [@mdo](https://github.com/mdo), but **exceptions can be made**.

+### Procedure of adding an SVG:

 New glyphs are designed in Figma first on a 16x16px grid, then exported as flattened SVGs with `fill` (no stroke).
 Once a new SVG icon has been added to the `icons` directory, we use an npm script to:

 1. Optimize our SVGs with SVGO.
 2. Modify the SVGs source code, removing all attributes before setting new attributes and values in our preferred order.

-Use `npm run icons` to run the script, run `npm run pages` to build permalink pages, complete those pages, and, finally, commit the results in a new branch for updating.
+Use `npm run icons` to run the script; use `npm run pages` to build permalink pages, complete them, and finally commit the results in a new branch for updating.

 ## Publishing